krutt/aesir/README.md

 ```

 The initial deployment may take some time at pulling required images from their respective
 repositories.
-Results may lock as such:
+Results may look as such:

 ```sh
 $ pip install aesir